Libertree/libertree-frontend-ramaze/view/docs/en_GB/custom-css-file.markdown

 ## CSS File

 ~~~
-/* THIS IS THE EXAMPLE-CSS-FILE FOR LIBERTREE */
+/*
+  This is an example CSS file for Libertree

-/* Hint: If you want to change the colors, you have to edit the hexadecimal numbers #000000 and #ffffff */
+  Hint: If you want to change the colors, you have to edit the
+  hexadecimal numbers #000000 and #ffffff.

-/* In this section you can put a picture-link in for the background and you can choose a color if you picture doesn't cover the whole area */
+  In this section you can put a picture-link in for the background and
+  you can choose a color if you picture doesn't cover the whole area.
+*/

 body {
     padding: 0px;
     margin: 0px;
-    background: url("www.please-replace-this-link.org/example-picture.png") fixed center repeat-x #000000;
+    background: url("http://example.com/picture.png") fixed center repeat-x;
+    background-color: #000000;
     width: 100%;
 }

+/*
-/* In this section you can change the color of the main menu bar. */
+  In this section you can change the color of the main menu bar.

-/* Hint: Please mind that it is not possible to change the color of the icons.
-You should choose a color that fits to the icon color. */
+  Hint: Please mind that it is not possible to change the color of the
+  icons.
+You should choose a color that fits to the icon color.
+*/

 .menu {
     background: #ffffff;
 }

+/*
-/* In this section you can change the menu from the upper right corner */
+  In this section you can change the menu in the upper right corner.
+*/

 .window {
     background-color: #ffffff;
 }

+/*
-/* In this section you can change the color of your username and make it bigger. */
+  In this section you can change the color of your username and make
+  it bigger.
+*/

 #menu-narrower #menu-account {
+    font-size: 12pt;
-    font-size: 12pt; color: #000000;
+    color: #000000;
 }

-/* In this section you can change the color of the links */
+/* In this section you can change the color of links. */

 a {
+    color: #000000;
-    color: #000000; border-bottom: 1px dotted;
+    border-bottom: 1px dotted;
 }

 a:visited {